tmelisma-salesforce/ImageToForm-iOS/SOFTWARE_DESIGN_AND_POC_PLAN.md

 * **Preprocessing Pipeline:** Define a clear sequence of operations within an `ImagePreprocessor` class or similar.
 Use `Vision` (`VNDetectRectanglesRequest`) for detecting document boundaries/corners.
 Use `Core Image` (`CIFilter` like `CIPerspectiveCorrection`, `CIColorControls`) and/or Apple's `Accelerate` framework (`vImage` functions) for efficient cropping, deskewing, and enhancement (e.g., contrast stretching, thresholding).
 Perform these operations on background threads.

 **2.4.
 Core Extraction Service:**
-* **Vision Framework:** Primary interface.
-Encapsulate `VNImageRequestHandler` creation and `VNRequest` execution.
+* **Primary Tool:** Apple `Vision` framework.
 * **Text Recognition:** Utilize `VNRecognizeTextRequest`.
 Configure properties like `recognitionLevel` (`.accurate` preferred for stills), `usesLanguageCorrection`, potentially `customWords` if common non-dictionary terms are expected (like specific medical terms).
-* **Object Detection (Optional):** If specific object detection (beyond simple rectangles) is needed, use `VNCoreMLRequest` with a `.mlmodel` file.
+* **Object Detection (Optional):** If specific object detection (beyond simple rectangles) is needed, use `VNCoreMLRequest` with a suitable `.mlmodel` file.
 The model itself needs to be sourced (pre-trained if available and suitable, or custom-trained).
 Model management involves bundling or using Core ML's deployment features.
 * **Error Handling:** Catch errors thrown by `VNImageRequestHandler.perform()` and handle errors passed to `VNRequest` completion handlers.

 **2.5.
 Parsing & Validation Service:**